 On June 24, 2003, the Company and certain of its executive officers were sued in the United States District Court for the Middle District of North Carolina in the first of a series of putative shareholder class actions alleging securities fraud.
 Since that date, at least five other complaints containing substantially identical allegations have been filed against the Company and certain of the Company's executive officers.
 Each of the complaints alleges that the defendants violated the federal securities laws by making material misstatements and/or omissions that caused the price of the Company's stock to be artificially inflated between February 13 and October 3, 2002.
 The plaintiffs seek certification of a class of substantially all persons who purchased shares of the Company's stock during that time period and unspecified monetary damages.
 These six cases have been consolidated and will proceed as a single case.
 The defendants deny any liability and intend to defend the case vigorously.
+The plaintiffs have recently filed a consolidated amended complaint.
+On July 16, 2004, the defendants filed a motion to dismiss the consolidated complaint and continue to defend the case vigorously.
 At this time, it is premature to make any assessment of the potential outcome of the cases or whether they could have a material adverse effect on the Company's financial condition.